web-platform-tests/wpt.fyi/api/query/README.md

 Within a root query, there are several search atoms that can be used to filter the results (according to the root query).

+#### Path

+    path:[path]

+Filters results to a specific path prefix.
+For example, this search atom can be used to list only results for the `/dom/` directory:

+    path:/dom/

+Note that without the trailing `/`, the `/domparsing/` and `/domxpath` directories would also be included.

 #### Status

 Filters to results with a specific status (or, _not_ a specific status).